stefanyuk/EPAM-Final-project/README.md

 * /orders/order_id
   * GET - get order with a given id in json format
-  * PUT - update order with a given id
+  * PATCH - update order with a given id
   * DELETE - delete order with a given id